twitter/pelikan/_posts/2016-05-25-separation-concerns.md

 plane is in charge of actually forwarding individual packets, and its performance is directly measurable by the end users, such as when you send a `ping` and wait for the response.
-Control plane deals with uncommon events, such as a packet than cannot be routed, or recomputing routing table upon topology changes.
+Control plane deals with uncommon events, such as a stray packet that cannot be routed, or recomputing routing table upon topology changes.
 Unsurprisingly, a trip through the data plane is called the "fast path" while landing on the control plane puts a packet through the "slow path".
 Data plane optimizes for latency and throughput, often implementing a